osandov/drgn/README.rst

 wasn't able to use the binary wheel.
 Install the dependencies listed `below
 <#from-source>`_ and try again.

-Note that RHEL/CentOS 6, Debian Stretch, Ubuntu Trusty, and Ubuntu Xenial (and older) ship Python versions which are too old.
-Python 3.6 or newer must be installed.
+Note that RHEL/CentOS 7, Debian 10 ("buster"), and Ubuntu 18.04 ("Bionic
+Beaver") (and older) ship Python versions which are too old.
+Python 3.8 or newer must be installed.

 .. _installation-from-source: